ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 4. Reduced Battery Range

 Most manufacturers wildly exaggerate battery ranges.
 For example my Fiido T1 cargo e-bike has a claimed maximum of 93 miles.
 The reality is, I get about 35 miles riding in level 2 assist on hilly country backroads.
-I always recommend looking at the claimed range and reducing by at least 50%.
+I recommend looking at the claimed range and reducing by at least 50%.

 5. Sizing

 Most fat tire e-bikes are usually ‘one size fits all’ – I’m just over 6 ft, and I’ve never had an issue with sizing.
-Most folding electric fat bikes are okay, and can be ridden by riders from about 5’2″ all the way up to around 6’4″.
+Most folding electric fat bikes are okay and can be ridden by riders from about 5’2″ all the way up to around 6’4″.
 The larger hardtail and full-suspension bikes like the Cyrusher XF800 are quite long.
 There is usually plenty of adjustment in saddle height, but to bring the handlebars closer, you may need to fit shorter or adjustable handlebar stems.

 6. Maintenance Costs